laher/yt/README.md

 ## Background

-I wrote this tool in order to work with multi-document YAML files (see kubernetes/kubectl).
+I wrote this tool in order to work with multi-document YAML files (kubernetes/kubectl configuration files).

-YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document YAML files ([go-yaml](https://github.com/go-yaml/yaml) just picks the first document and ignores the rest).
+YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document files. ([go-yaml](https://github.com/go-yaml/yaml) itself just picks the first document and ignores the rest.
+I have also had other problems with tools I've tried, particularly with nested json inside yaml (I know, I know).

+## Features

+`yt` offers:

-`yt` offers 2 ways to select a document, and then it offers a simple query mechanism so that you can print out parts of your document.
+ * 2 ways to select a document within a multiple-document file/stream.
+ * a simple query mechanism so that you can print out parts of your document.

-`yt` uses Go's internal templating engine to achieve this.
-It's never going to be as terse as `jq`, but it's fine for basic stuff.
+ * `yt` uses Go's text/template as its querying engine.
+It's never going to be as terse or as flexible as `jq`, but it's fine forthe basics, and I (or you) can keep on adding template functions.

 ## Installation

+I'll create a release once I'm happy.
+Until then, you'll need to [install go](https://golang.org/doc/install) in order to install yt.

     go get github.com/laher/yt

-I'll cut a release once I'm happy

 ## Run